 The defenders’ role is to defend the opponents from scoring goals.
 They did this by marking the opponent players, therefore, making it difficult for them to receive a pass to score.

-Defenders also contest for the ball with the opponent and making intercepts and steal the ball away.
+Defenders also contest for the ball with the opponent and making intercepts and stealing the ball away.
 When the opponent puts too much pressure the defender can simply kick the ball away so that they can regroup.

-If there is a free-kick close to the goal the defenders will form a wall to block the shot or make it difficult for the kicker to kick straight into the goal.
+If there is a free kick close to the goal the defenders will form a wall to block the shot or make it difficult for the kicker to kick straight into the goal.

-In 11-v-11 soccer the defenders can set up the off-side trap that can force the opponent into off-side.
+In 11-v-11 soccer the defenders can set up the off-side trap that can force the opponent off-side.
 This will cause a lot of frustration for the opponent.